 In your final year, there is also a dissertation or extended research project to complete.
 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

-The first two years are used to teach the fundamentals of mathematics, statistics, and computer science that are needed for data science.
-Typical topics will be Linear Algebra, programming (C, Java, R, Matlab), computational methods, networks, database technology.
+In the first two years you learn the fundamentals of mathematics, statistics, and computer science that are needed for data science.
+Typical topics will be Linear Algebra, programming (C, Java, R, Matlab), computational methods, networks and database technology.
 In the third year, there will be topics focused on Data Science and related areas, such as Statistical Modelling, neural networks, data structures and high-performance computing, to name a few.

 - Mathematical Thinking: Logic, proofs, numbers, set theory